Juxtaposedwords/l2golang/advent/2019/04/README.md

                         ii. **greater** great
                         iii. **equal** Make a note you saw a repeat
                 b.
 Increment if we saw a repeat and didn't have to skip
-    * an interesting combinatorics problem with a runtime of sub logN
+    * an interesting combinatorics problem with a runtime of sub logN (much like Binet's formula for Fibonacci)
         * A solution without the range limits [is covered on math.stackechange](https://math.stackexchange.com/questions/336734/combinatorics-how-to-find-the-number-of-sets-of-numbers-in-increasing-order/336768#336768).
         * I lack experience with combinatorics sadly, so it's speculation as to how tackle/estimate.